Grace to you!

 I found that Saint Montfort took the idea of slavery of righteousness and called it holy slavery (slave of love) in which someone would be willing to offer oneself, one’s life and will to Jesus through Mary.
 The person does so, not out of compulsion, but willingly and intentionally, so that even when the person isn’t thinking about it, the merits of their good works, like sweet fragrances, are dispensed for many in need.
 There is much more to this idea than I can describe in this reflection.

-The most shocking of the discovery I made was to realize that one could as well be completely detached from his or her virtuous acts in such a way the person asks Mother Mary to be the one who is to dispose of them for the intention of the Son.
+The most shocking of the discovery I made was to realize that one could as well be completely detached from one’s virtuous acts in such a way the person asks Mother Mary to be the one who is to dispose of them for the intention of the Son.
 This made matters worse for me.

 Then I started to read the lesser version of the same Marian spirituality, 33 Days to Morning Glory, by Fr.
 Michael E. Gaitley, MIC.
 The book brings together four great examples of Marian spirituality, which are solidly Christ-centered, in dialogue with each other.
 They include the models of Saint Louis Marie de Montfort, Saint Maximilian Kolbe, Saint Theresa of Calcutta and Pope Saint John Paul II.
 As I read this work, I started to gain more insight into the concept of “holy slavery.”